 Interns learn advanced skills in this stage, typically in an area of potential staffing.
-Those who show outstanding performance are hired full time as PAs.
+Those who show outstanding performance are hired full-time as PAs.

-Stage 3 marks many PAs’ first full-time employment position.
+Stage 3 marks many PAs’ first full-time employment positions.
 Because of that, the stage includes a comprehensive orientation that covers benefits, job expectations, employment policies, confidentiality, fiscal responsibility, and much more.
 PAs receive salaries, healthcare benefits, and paid time off.

 But the PeopleShores program doesn’t stop there.
 A focus on employee growth, development, and support is paramount and includes on-the-job training in both online and classroom formats.

 Together, Automation Anywhere and PeopleShores are empowering the workforce of the future, giving opportunities in the form of jobs to underserved segments of society.
 After all, it’s our corporate social responsibility.